Creating a document

 Next, we need the values of the variables defined in the mutation in a JSON:

 Notice that no value has been provided for the $file variable?
 That's because since the file is being uploaded, the request needs to be sent as multipart/form-data, so the file must be handled a bit differently.
-You can do this directly in Altair:
+You can do this directly in Altairarrow-up-right:

 Creating documents on Sandbox